-The earliest contact between Mongolia and the Republic of Singapore started in 1950, when nine Mongolian pilgrims arrived in a ship called the “Automedon” from Jeddah.
-In 1960s, the trade between Mongolia and Singapore was restricted due to the anti-communist policies of Singapore.
+The earliest contact between Mongolia and the Republic of Singapore started in 1950 when nine Mongolian pilgrims arrived in a ship called the “Automedon” from Jeddah.
+In the 1960’s, the trade between Mongolia and Singapore was restricted due to the anti-communist policies of Singapore.

 Mongolia and the Republic of Singapore established diplomatic relations on June 11, 1970.
 Demiddavag TSEVENGOMBO, the Ambassador of Mongolia to India, was appointed as the first Non-Resident Ambassador of Mongolia to the Republic of Singapore two years later.
 In 1990, B. Sharavsambuu, the Vice Chairman of the Councils of Minister of Mongolia, visited Singapore, marking the first official contact between the two countries.
 In 1992, Mongolia set up a trade representative office in Singapore; an official representative, Gombojav, was resident in Singapore during the late 1990’s.
 A Consulate General was set up in Singapore ten years later.
 In 2008, the Consulate General officially became an Embassy and Purevjav GANSUKH became the first resident Ambassador of Mongolia to the Republic of Singapore.
 In 1995, Jasrai PUNTSAG, the Prime Minister of Mongolia, visited Singapore and he became the first Prime Minister of Mongolia to make an official visit, and in 2001, Bagabandi NATSAG became the first President of Mongolia to make a state visit to the Republic of Singapore.